 How is financial aid calculated?

-Forman subscribes to the principles and services of the School and Student Service for Financial Aid (SSS).
-In doing so, Forman believes a family has the primary obligation for financing their child’s education.
-In determining a family’s eligibility, factors such as family size, parents’ ages, extraordinary expenses, and retirement provisions are considered.
-Distinctions must be made between obligatory expenses such as tax payments and those made by choice, such as buying a new car.
+Forman believes a family is primarily obligated to finance their child’s education.
+Factors such as family size, parents’ ages, extraordinary expenses, and retirement provisions are considered in determining a family's eligibility.
+Distinctions must be made between obligatory expenses, such as tax payments, and those made by choice, such as buying a new car.

 The Financial Aid Committee assesses each family’s financial aid situation individually.
-In addition to the SSS guidelines, however, the Committee implements the following principles and practices:
+The Committee implements the following principles and practices:

-Forman expects that all adult family members will work to contribute to their household income and their student’s education.
+1. Forman expects that all adult family members will work to contribute to their household income and their student’s education.
 The Committee may impute income for parents or guardians who choose not to work.
-Families with pre-school aged children and/or elderly family members in the home should make the Committee aware of their circumstances.
+Families with pre-school-aged children and/or elderly family members in the home should make the Committee aware of their circumstances.

-In situations of divorce or separation, your child’s non-custodial parent must also complete financial aid forms.
+5. In divorce or separation situations, your child’s non-custodial parent must also complete financial aid forms.
 These forms are required for a completed financial aid application.
 In the case of an absentee parent or one who has no obligation to your child’s education, we require explanation and/or documentation from the courts.

-All financial information submitted in support of a financial aid application is held in strict confidence.
+All financial information submitted supporting a financial aid application is held in strict confidence.
 All financial aid awards are confidential agreements between the recipient family and Forman School.

 Is aid guaranteed in subsequent years?

 It is our expectation that families who begin at Forman School paying the full tuition will continue to do so in subsequent years.
-Full pay families who suffer a job loss are encouraged to contact the Director of Financial Aid directly.
+Full-pay families suffering job loss are encouraged to contact the Director of Financial Aid directly.

 How do I apply for aid?